 You are now ready to proceed with the more substantial analysis of your data.
 However, before starting, it is wise to set up a system for keeping track of your results.
-Here are a few points to keep in mind to facilitate this process.
+A few points to keep in mind to facilitate this process are as follows.

-- Carry out your analyses in substantial 'blocks.'
-For example, if computing descriptive statistics, do so for all variables, not just 1 or 2.
-(Eventually you will need descriptive statistics for all of them, so you might as well keep them together.) - Most statistical packages allow you to keep a 'log' file which records all of the results from a set of analyses.
-Give these log files the same name as the program file (except with a different extension). - As facilities for electronic storage, retrieval and searching of files get better, there is less need for printouts of results.
-However, if you feel these will help you keep your results organised, 3-ring binders (2 or 4 rings in Europe) are a very convenient way to store printouts of all analytical work.
+- Carry out your analyses in substantial 'blocks'.
+For example, if computing descriptive statistics, do so for all variables, not just one or 2.
+(Eventually you will need descriptive statistics for all of them, so you might as well keep them together.) - Most statistical packages allow you to keep a 'log' file which records all of the results from a set of analyses. - Give these log files the same name as the program file (except with a different extension) - If you are doing some analyses in interactive mode, make sure you keep a complete log file as it will be the only record of what you have done. - A 3-ring binder (2 or 4 rings in Europe) is a very convenient way to store printouts of all analytical work.
 Label and date all printouts and describe briefly what each contains on the first page of the printout.
 This will simplify finding results later.